-The granting of tenure is at the sole discretion of the School of Medicine and the Board of Trustees.
+The granting of tenure is at the sole discretion of the School of Medicine.
 The following applies to tenured faculty.

 Tenure represents a permanent, forward-looking commitment by the School of Medicine.
 Granting of tenure is based upon the past achievements of the individual and expectations for future programmatic contributions related to the missions and needs of the department and the School of Medicine.
 Tenure recognizes and rewards faculty of high quality and demonstrates the School's interest in retaining excellent faculty throughout their productive careers.

-Tenure is a professional status involving an assurance of continued service appropriate to rank and is recognized and granted formally by the Board of Trustees of Icahn School of Medicine upon recommendation by the Dean, or in the case of faculty from affiliated institutions conjointly by the Board of Trustees of both institutions upon recommendation by the Dean.
+Tenure is a professional status involving an assurance of continued service appropriate to rank and is recognized and granted formally by Dean of the Icahn School of Medicine at Mount Sinai.
 Tenure is indispensable to the success of an institution in fulfilling its obligations to students, in maintaining academic freedom, and in contributing to knowledge and human health.

 Recommendations for tenure are considered separately from appointment and promotion recommendations.

-Faculty at the rank of Associate Professor and Professor in three full-time tracks – Investigator, Clinician and/or Educator and Research – and in the voluntary track may be considered for tenure (see Chapter V, Appointments and Promotions).
+Faculty at the rank of Associate Professor and Professor in three full-time tracks – Investigator, Clinician Educator or Scientist Educator and Research – and in the voluntary track may be considered for tenure (see Chapter IV, Appointments, Promotions and Tenure).

-The financial obligation to all tenured full-time faculty is limited to the minimum rate for rank established by the School of Medicine.
+The financial obligation to all tenured full-time faculty is limited to the minimum base salary for rank established by the School of Medicine.

 For a tenured full-time School of Medicine-based faculty member, the obligation of the School to fund the faculty member's salary will be limited to funds in the faculty member's Department unless the Dean has given prior written approval that other institutional funds may be committed.